Today we are talking about the next stock market crash and how to prepare.

 Most (all?) inverse funds are designed to be held for less than a day.
 These are tools for day-trading.
 Holding an inverse fund for long periods of time (longer than eight hours) as protection against a market correction doesn’t make any sense.

-Alternative Investments as a Stock Market Hedge Can’t Work
+Alternative Investments as a Stock Market Hedge Don’t Work

-Insurance Products for Stock Market Downside Protection is Just a Sales Pitch
+Insurance Products to Protect Against a Stock Market Crash is a Sales Pitch

-Despite what some insurance salesman would have you believe, investing in an indexed annuity, whole life insurance policy, or universal life insurance policy is not the best way to protect yourself from a market crash.
-Numbers show that, after accounting for the fees on these products, you’re way better off sticking with a portfolio of low-cost stocks and bonds.
+Despite what an insurance salesperson might have you believe, investing in an indexed annuity, whole life insurance policy, or universal life insurance policy is not the best way to protect yourself from a market crash.

 If you need insurance anyway, you can always buy term life insurance and invest the difference.